TN 1 (02-08)

 The CEF does not change Paperless routing rules.
 If Material is received in the mailroom follow local procedures for storing non-actionable material.

 In electronic disability case processing, the CE F is the Agency’s official folder.
 All documents, images, and forms relating to the fact of or continuing eligibility to disability should be placed in the CEF, even if copies also exist in the PC’s Paperless folder.

 The CEF coexists with the Paperless folder, rather than absorbing or replacing it.
 Thus the Paperless folder continues to house ACRs and documents for PC actions.
 The Paperless folder remains the proper folder for PC programmatic actions.

 Post-entitlement issues (e.g., SSA-1709 - Request for Workers ‘Compensation/Public Disability Benefit Information, WC and eWork exclusions) will be housed in both the EF and the PC’s PPC system.
 See DI 80830.100 for creating a barcode if the paperless document should be housed in eView

 D. PCACS and Paperless Will Display an Indicator That an EF Exists For a Case

 In the future a PCACS indicator will include a remark similar to the current “Image on File” remark to indicate that a CEF exists.
 The indicator will end in a discrete Record Type Descriptor (RTD).

 Until this indicator has been developed, technicians must be aware of the possible existence of a CEF in DIB cases.
 Technicians should check for a CEF before developing for documents from claimants or third parties.
-Technicians should query the Case Processing and Management System (CPMS), Claims File Records Management System (CFRMS), and eView before requesting information from Office of Disability Adjudication and Reviews’ (ODAR) components.
+Technicians should query the Case Processing and Management System (CPMS), Claims File User Interface (CFUI), and eView before requesting information from Office of Disability Adjudication and Reviews’ (ODAR) components.